MIC-DKFZ/semantic_segmentation/config/Readme.md

 An environment config contains everything which is specific for the environment like paths or specific parameters but also to reach environment specific behaviour by for example enable/disable checkpoint saving or the progressbar.
-Since the environment config is merged into the baseline config at last, you can override all parameters from there.
+Since the environment config is merged into the training config at last, you can override all parameters from there.
 For adding a new environment config create a *custom_env.yaml* file in *config/environment/* and adapt the following dummy: